j-lafferty/data-enginnering-zoomcamp/homework/week_1_homework.md

 > - --idimage string
 > - --idfile string

-We're looking for a tag that has to deal with command that writes images.
+We're looking for a tag associated with a command that writes an image.

 By typing `docker --help` we will find one docker command that does this:
 ```